marcjulianschwarz/ha-desk-automation/README.md

 ## Project Overview

-The goal of this project is to control a height-adjustable desk from a Home Assistant button.
+The goal of this project is to control a height-adjustable desk from a Home Assistant button while still preserving the functionality of the manual button controls on the table itself.

 ## Prerequisites